gimpoco1/point-tracker/README.md

-# point-tracker
+# plink-point-tracker

-Minimal one-page points tracker (React + Vite).
-Stores players + scores in `localStorage` so you can use it offline on a single device.
+Minimal points tracker app (React + Vite).
+Stores players + scores and games in `localStorage` so you can use it offline on a single device.

 ## Run locally